mqo00/mqo00.github.io/_portfolio/2-egia-group.md

 lang: [en, zh]
 ---

 Besides the [individual project], there’s a group project of designing a Big Ideas Synthesis for EGIA.
-Our team, *The Igniters*, collaboratively developed a 63-pages Google Document to synthesize the theoretical-based educational practices dedicated to a specific audience — novice educators.
+Our team, *The Igniters* (me, [Chih-Yun Huang][leila] & [Baptiste Moreau-Pernet][baptiste]), collaboratively developed a 63-pages Google Document to synthesize the theoretical-based educational practices dedicated to a specific audience — novice educators.

 <!--more-->